 If, after review, the pProvost the provost's their_does not agree with the sufficiency of the disclosures, content of a proposed Management Plan, or written recommendations of the Responsible Dean or Administrator, the Provost may request additional information from the Employee, Responsible Supervisor, and Responsible Dean or Administrator.
+Upon receiving additional or clarifying information the Provost may request the Employee, Responsible Supervisor, and Responsible Dean or Administrator.
 Upon receiving additional or clarifying information the Provost may request the Employee, Responsible Supervisor, and Responsible Dean or Administrator first submit and review, as appropriate, any amended disclosure, certification, Management Plan, written recommendation, or other relevant documents.
-If after receiving all requested additional information and revised documents the Provost still does not agree with the sufficiency of the disclosures, content of a proposed Management Plan, or written recommendations of the Responsible Dean or Administrator, or if no additional information is available or helpful, the Provost - recommendations for conflict management made by subordinate administrators, an attempt must be madewill convene the parties to attempt to reach consensus through consultation.
-If this-the parties fails to reach consensus, the pProvost's recommendation-will decide the matter based on all available informationbe used.
-The individual(s) affected by the disagreement must be notified by the pProvost, the provost's their- in writing, of the pProvost's decision and its rationale.
+If after receiving all requested additional information and revised documents the Provost still does not agree with the sufficiency of the disclosures, content of a proposed Management Plan, or written recommendations of the

+Provost - recommendations for conflict management made by subordinate administrators, an attempt must be madewill convene the parties to attempt to reach consensus through consultation.
+If this the parties fails to reach consensus, the pProvost's recommendation will decide the matter based on all available information be used.
+The individual(s) affected by the disagreement must be notified by the pProvost's their in writing, of the pProvost's decision and its rationale.

 In accordance with federal funding agency policy and regulations, issued by the National Science Foundation and the Department of Health and Human Services (Federal Register 25 August 2011), prior to the expenditure of any Public Health Service (PHS) funds awarded by NSF or NIH, Kansas State University must certify that for each award, any identified conflicts of interest will be managed, reduced, or eliminated, among other obligations for the university and its PHS-funded researchers, as further set forth in PPM Chapter 4090.
-Conflicts which cannot be satisfactorily managed, reduced, or eliminated must be disclosed to the University. o the NSF or HHS.
+Conflicts which cannot be satisfactorily managed, reduced, or eliminated must be disclosed to the University of the NSF or HHS.